system_architecture.md

 Prevents burning money retrying the same broken approach with different syntax

-After 3+ identical failures, the system stops retrying and suggests proven fixes from its history.
+After 3 identical failures, the system stops retrying and suggests proven fixes from its history.
 No more burning $50 on the same error.

 architecture

-Three-layer hook pipeline, invisible state markers, and bash evasion detection
+Six-phase hook pipeline, invisible state markers, and bash evasion detection

-three-layer hook pipeline
+six-phase hook pipeline

-PreToolUse — Fires BEFORE every tool call
+PreToolUse — Fires BEFORE every tool call (58 gates)

 Can: BLOCK, ALLOW, or inject context

-PostToolUse — Fires AFTER every tool result
+PostToolUse — Fires AFTER every tool result (5 hooks)

-Scope change detection, test tracking
+Scope change detection, test tracking, auto-learning

-Three-Layer Hook Pipeline
+Six-Phase Hook Pipeline

 PreToolUse

-33+ Gates
+58 Gates

 ALLOW / BLOCK